Stallion

-A stallion is a male horse that has not been gelded (castrated).
+A stallion is an adult male horse that has not been gelded (castrated).
 Stallions follow the conformation and phenotype of their breed, but within that standard, the presence of hormones such as testosterone may give stallions a thicker, "cresty" neck, as well as a somewhat more muscular physique as compared to female horses, known as mares, and castrated males, called geldings.

-Temperament varies widely based on genetics, and training, but because of their instincts as herd animals, they may be prone to aggressive behavior, particularly toward other stallions, and thus require careful management by knowledgeable handlers.
-However, with proper training and management, stallions are effective equine athletes at the highest levels of many disciplines, including horse racing, horse shows, and international Olympic competition.
+Temperament varies widely based on genetics and training, but because of their instincts as herd animals, they may be prone to aggressive behavior, particularly toward other stallions, and thus require careful management by knowledgeable handlers.
+With proper training and management, stallions are effective equine athletes at the highest levels of many disciplines, including horse racing, horse shows, and international Olympic competition.

 "Stallion" is also used to refer to males of other equids, including zebras and donkeys.

 Herd behavior

-Contrary to popular myths, many stallions do not live with a harem of mares.
-Nor, in natural settings, do they fight each other to the death in competition for mares.
-Being social animals, stallions who are not able to find or win a harem of mares usually band together in stallions-only "bachelor" groups which are composed of stallions of all ages.
-Even with a band of mares, the stallion is not the leader of a herd but defends and protects the herd from predators and other stallions.
-The leadership role in a herd is held by a mare, known colloquially as the "lead mare" or "boss mare."
-The mare determines the movement of the herd as it travels to obtain food, water, and shelter.
-She also determines the route the herd takes when fleeing from danger.
-When the herd is in motion, the dominant stallion herds the straggling members closer to the group and acts as a "rear guard" between the herd and a potential source of danger.
-When the herd is at rest, all members share the responsibility of keeping watch for danger.
-The stallion is usually on the edge of the group, to defend the herd if needed.